Carstairs railway station: 2019

-Prior to March 2020 on Monday to Saturdays, there was a roughly two-hourly service to both Glasgow Central and Edinburgh Waverley (with a few longer gaps) for most of the day, with a few services extended to Ayr and North Berwick; the last northbound service from Edinburgh terminates at Motherwell.
+Prior to March 2020 on Monday to Saturdays, there was a roughly two-hourly service to both Glasgow Central and Edinburgh Waverley (with a few longer gaps) for most of the day, with a few services extended to Ayr and North Berwick; the last westbound service from Edinburgh terminates at Motherwell.
 There were also a few extra trains operated by ScotRail to/from Glasgow Central Low Level which call at peak times.
 These operate to Motherwell, Garscadden and Dalmuir.
 These services do not run on Saturdays, so a slightly reduced service operates from the station on Saturday mornings, In addition, TransPennine Express also provide one train per day to Glasgow Central and one train per day to Liverpool Lime Street via Preston.

-2021

-As a result of the COVID-19 pandemic, the station has had its services significantly reduced, with large gaps in between trains during the day.

-On weekdays, there are eight trains per day from the station, with five running to Glasgow Central departing at 05:49, 07:39, 07:44, 08:10 and 18:21, and two trains running to Edinburgh Waverley departing at 07:49 and 20:32.
-The last northbound service at 23:59 terminates at Motherwell.
-All trains are operated by ScotRail with the exception of the 07:44 to Glasgow Central, which is operated by TransPennine Express.
+2023

+On Monday to Fridays, there is a regular 2 hourly service to both Glasgow Central and Edinburgh Waverley.
+Peak time extras also operate to Glasgow in the mornings which go to Glasgow Central and Garscadden and the last train at night terminates at Motherwell, these services are operated by ScotRail.
+TransPennine Express provide 1 train per day to Glasgow Central and the Caledonian Sleeper from Glasgow and Edinburgh also calls here.

-On Saturday, the service is the same as the weekday timetable, excluding the 07:39 service to Glasgow Central which does not operate.
-On Sunday, there is a single train running to Manchester Airport, which is operated by TransPennine Express.
-There is no northbound service on Sunday.
+On Saturdays, the service is broadly the same except the peak time extra trains to Glasgow do not operate.
+On Sundays, there is 1 train per day southbound to Manchester Airport and the Caledonian Sleeper to London Euston, there is no ScotRail or northbound service on Sundays.